-- Reduce on site time requirements from your IT provider.
 Some companies take comfort in having IT contractors work on site.
 But this increases costs.
 If you have your provider on-site three days/week, try to cut back to two days/week and have them spend the other day working remote.
 It’s unlikely to have any impact on delivery and support and will cost less.

-- Make use of videoconferencing to reduce travel costs.
 This may require some short term costs to install software and/or hardware and potentially increase support requirements, but soon your travel bills will be dropping and you will free up time to increase productivity.

-- Sign on to longer contracts with your IT providers and request a discount for making a long term commitment or contract renewal.
 Maybe offer to prepay for services.
 These are win-win approaches to reducing vendor fees without creating long term resentment.

 Before we wrap up this post, we’d like to offer a few ideas on actions to avoid which can create risks for your business; and lead to a negative long term impacts.

 - Don’t grind suppliers and ask them to do the same amount of work (or more) for less.
 If you have a great IT provider, find a win-win situation to receive the service you need with a fair approach (see point #7 above as an example).